 12. Proposed outline [Modification requested?
 Yes/No]

 (The course outline should be topical by weeks and should be sufficient in detail to allow for judgment of the content of the course.)
-Below are lectures and corresponding topics.
+Below are the weeks and topics to be covered.